AlaskaAirlines/AuroDocsSite/src/content/pages/colors/designGuidelines.md

 * Don't use Midnight for heading text, unless it's been approved for a specific marketing campaign
 * Don't use Midnight as interaction color.
 Instead, consider using `color-ui-default`
 * Don't blue-wash the guest experience for the sake of branding

-### Using digital personality colors

-When working with non-transactional experiences, digital personality colors can be used to add ... (ツ)_/¯

-### Interaction color

-Interaction colors are used for components such as button, checkbox, link ... (ツ)_/¯